 In the year 813 (820 or 830, according to other versions), the Apostle’s relics were miraculously discovered among the undergrowth on Monte Libredón.
 They were found by a hermit that saw signs in the heavens.
 After being informed by the bishop of Iria Flavia, the Asturian king Alfonso II ordered a small stone-and-clay chapel to be erected beside the ancient mausoleum.
 In the year 834, this church received a royal Preceptum, which made it the episcopal see and granted it power over the surrounding territories.
 The first settlers and groups of Benedictine monks, who were in charge of looking after the relics, began to settle in the surroundings in search of protection.
 These were the first steps of the future city of Santiago de Compostela.

 The first church was soon too small to receive all the worshippers.
-Hence, between 872 and 899, Alfonso III the Great ordered a large church to be built in Visigoth style.
+Hence, between 872 and 899, Alfonso III the Great ordered a large church to be built.
 But this second church was destroyed by the Islamic leader Almanzor in the year 997.
 The bishop known as San Pedro de Mezonzo rebuilt it in 1003 in pre-Romanesque style.
 This third church was still standing when the boom of pilgrimages and the riches of Santiago, which was by then one of the largest feudal domains in the Iberian Peninsula, enabled the construction in 1075 of the Romanesque Cathedral that exists today, the fourth sacred building on the site of the ancient tomb.

 The Romanesque Cathedral